rime/weasel/INSTALL.md

 build.bat all
 ```

-Or, when using prebuilt librime libraries (see "Using prebuilt binaries" section above):
+Or, if using prebuilt librime libraries (see "Using prebuilt binaries" section above):

 ```batch
 build.bat boost data hant
 ```